Tensors and Spinors in de Sitter Space: Spinors in dS

 At this point, we stress the analogy with the tensorial case.
 We showed that generic ambient spinors do not define dS spinors.
 However, there is a specific class of (Lorentz-covariantly) constrained spinors in the embedding which are in one-to-one correspondence with spinors on the slice.
 Hence, we can define the uplift of dS spinors as precisely those constrained spinors, in total correspondence with what we saw for tensors.
 One can also note that this constraint is the only possibility, since $(X\cdot \Gamma)^2=1$, and the spinor with eigenvalue $-1$ is related to the one we consider by multiplication with $\Gamma_{\star}$.

 When this argument is reversed, we see that any spinor of the form $\left(\Gamma_A X^{A}+1\right)\Psi$, with $\Psi$ unconstrained, has a top component which transforms like $\frac{1}{\sqrt{-\eta}}$ times a dS spinor.
-We can work with unconstrained spinors like \eqref{eq:SpinorRep}, and contract them with a dummy constrained conjugate polarisation spinor $\overline{S}$, which incorporates the projection prefactor.
+In analogy to the tensorial case, we can work with unconstrained spinors like \eqref{eq:SpinorRep}, and contract them with a dummy constrained conjugate polarisation spinor $\overline{S}$, which incorporates the projection prefactor.
 This allows us to work with scalar fields $\bm{\Psi}(X,\overline{S})\equiv \overline{S}\Psi(X)$, instead of spinors.
-On the slice, we will analogously work with the scalar $\overline{s}\psi(\eta,x)$.
+On the slice, we also work with the scalar $\overline{s}\psi(\eta,x)$, allowing us to avoid the use of spinor indices.
 The constraint is then transferred to the polarisation, $\overline{S}$, which also takes care of the projection, as in the tensorial case.
-Effectively, we define
+The dummy spinor in the ambient space and in the slice are related directly,

-In this way we avoid spinor indices.
-This means that to find spinorial structures one can simply write all non-vanishing scalar objects satisfying the constraint on $S$ and the homogeneity requirement.
-Taking the complex conjugate we recover the projection to conjugate spinors.
+We can use the constraint to derive the ambient space $\overline{S}$ in terms of the intrisic $\overline {s}$, taking the complex conjugate we recover the projection to conjugate spinors.
 The spinor polarisations are given by :